-A young man wearing a pink shirt is smiling standing in front of a green and yellow wall
+A young man wearing a pink shirt is smiling standing in front of a blue wall

 Psoriasis Treatment